Leaf retention: Evergreen but dies to the ground in hard freezes.

 Soil: Well drained, dry, pH 6.6-7.5 (neutral).

 First Year Care: Water lightly to moderately every day to establish extensive root system,

 reducing water as time passes.
 Leaves turning yellow or brown can indicate over- or under-watering.

 After first heavy rain of late spring or summer, lessen water to see if plant will take off on its own.

 Prune: Cut 4" high in winter.

 Propagation: Seed or root division.
 This plant self-seeds easily.

-Uses: Ornamental, erosion control on slopes, hummingbird garden.
+Uses: Ornamental, hummingbird garden, erosion control on slopes.

-is California Fuschia.
-The butterfly is a Clouded Sulphur.
+The butterfly in the picture is a Clouded Sulphur.